samzipper/website-HEAL/content/authors/gaurav-talukdar/_index.md

 ---
 **Postdoctoral Scholar, 2023 - present**

+**Projects:**

-**Project title:** Sustainable Adaptations to the Future Environment of Kansas' Agricultural And Water - [SAFE KAW](https://safekaw-ku.hub.arcgis.com/).
+ - Sustainable Adaptations to the Future Environment of Kansas' Agricultural And Water - [SAFE KAW](https://safekaw-ku.hub.arcgis.com/) - funded by USDA.
+ - Quantitative Analysis of Trends in Kansas’ Hydroclimatic Compound Extremes - funded by Kansas Water Office.

 **Favorite body of water:** The Brahmaputra River (Assam, India)